-Before you go for a run or ride using the device, you must change the profile to fitness (page 28).
+Before you go for a run or ride using the device, you must change the profile to fitness (Selecting a Profile).

-You can customize your dashboards and data fields for your fitness activities (page 26).
+You can customize your dashboards and data fields for your fitness activities (Custom Data Fields and Dashboards).

-- 1 If your device is currently recording a track, select Current Track > ■■.
-You can save or delete the current track. - 2 Select Setup > Tracks > Output Format. - 3 Select an option: - Select GPX to record your activity as a traditional track that can be viewed on the map and used for navigation. - Select FIT to record your activity with fitness information (for example, laps) that is tailored for Garmin ConnectTM. - Select Both to record your data in both formats simultaneously.
+1 If your device is currently recording a track, select Current Track > ■.

+You can save or delete the current track.

+- 2 Select Setup > Tracks > Output Format.

+- 3 Select an option:

+- Select GPX to record your activity as a traditional track that can be viewed on the map and used for navigation.

+- Select FIT to record your activity with fitness information (for example, laps) that is tailored for Garmin ConnectTM.

+- Select Both to record your data in both formats simultaneously.
 This setting uses more memory space.

 - 4 From the main menu, select Stopwatch > Start.

 - 5 Go for a run or ride.

 - 6 When finished, select Stop.

 - 7 Select Reset > Save.